Your Digital Union

-But let's now skip ten years into the future and look at how a union in 2030 handles these matters.
+Let's now skip ten years into the future and look at how a union in 2030 handles these matters.

 Being digital - strategy and policies

-Here in 2030, there is still a great focus on the mental and physical work environment, competencies and health and safety.
-But our union is also working to protect and develop workers' digital rights – for example, the right to rest, data rights, the right to be free from algorithmic manipulation, privacy rights and the right to control their digital identities.
+Here in 2030, there is still a great focus on working time, the mental and physical work environment, competencies and health and safety.
+But our union is also working to protect and develop workers' digital rights – for example, the right to rest, collective data rights, the right to be free from algorithmic manipulation, privacy rights and the right to control their digital identities.

 The union has developed a set of demands to ensure these rights, which they actively and successfully include in collective agreements and legislation.
-These demands oblige companies to be transparent about which digital systems they use, and for what purposes.
+These demands oblige companies to be transparent about the digital systems they use, and for what purposes.
 Thanks to the trade union movement, employers are now obliged by law to negotiate with shop stewards on the use of and control over digital systems.
 Our trade union 2030 has a firm seat at the digital negotiating table.

 In order to ensure that trade unions can be as strong as possible in digital negotiations they train a specialised cohort of shop stewards: 'DigiReps'.
 The DigiReps continuously oversee the use of digital technologies in workplaces.
-They hold management responsible for how technologies are use, for what purposes and safeguard workers’ rights by demanding what digital tools can and cannot be used for.
+They hold management responsible for how technologies are used, for what purposes and safeguard workers’ rights by demanding what digital tools can and cannot be used for.
 The DigiReps are the key resources for negotiating digital clauses into collective agreements.

 In 2030, unions are successfully tapping into the potentials of digital technologies and using responsible and privacy-preserving tools to gather information and insights.
-By getting the data and analysing it, unions are now issuing campaigns, information and stories of the realities of the digitalised world of work.
+By getting data through responsible ways and analysing it, unions are now issuing campaigns, information and stories of the realities of the digitalised world of work.
 Politicians and the public, employers and markets are hearing new versions of reality: that of the workers: From digitalised messages, to electronic billboards, to tailormade news stories, and on to successful collective bargaining by the DigiReps, unions are breaking the ‘monopolisation of truth’ driven previously and exclusively by the companies who held the data.
 Their glossy, one-sided version of reality has been shattered.